Wallace & Gromit's Musical Marvels: Production and release

 Musical Marvels was performed live at the Royal Albert Hall on 29 July 2012.
 It featured the Aurora Orchestra conducted by Nicholas Collon who also narrated and 'communicated' with Wallace.
 It was broadcast live on BBC Radio, and then a later video broadcast was made on BBC One on 27 August.

 Due to its popularity, it became a full touring show in 2013.
 It premiered at The Plenary in Melbourne, Australia on 9 February 2013.
 It was performed at other venues throughout 2013 including the Sydney Opera House, with the animated short film A Matter of Loaf and Death screened at each performance.

+After falling into relative obscurity, the television version was rebroadcast on BBC Four on 22 December 2024, days before Wallace & Gromit: Vengeance Most Fowl premiered on BBC One.